-Delicious vegetarian wellington filled with earthy butternut squash & sage, sun dried tomatoes and salty feta.
-Perfect centrepiece for any occasion (including veggie Christmas) yet easy enough for everyday!
+This Vegan Butternut Squash Wellington filled with roasted butternut squash, sage, sun dried tomatoes and vegan feta makes delicious vegan and vegetarian centrepiece.
+Perfect for any occasion including Christmas yet simple enough for everyday!

 - 1 small butternut squash (approx 500-600g/1.1-1.3lbs unpeeled weight) peeled, deseeded and chopped into small chunks

-- 1 tsp (heaped) dried sage see notes
+- 1 teaspoon (heaped) dried sage see notes

-- 7 sun dried tomatoes in oil drained and chopped
+- 7 sun dried tomatoes in oil drained and chopped, see notes

 - 1 375g pack of ready rolled puff pastry sheet see notes

 Put butternut squash chunks in a roasting tin or small roasting dish with a drizzle of oil (you can use oil from your sun dried tomatoes for extra flavour) and dried or fresh sage.
 Roast in preheated oven for approx 20-25 min until fork tender.
 This can be done in advance.